nlovell/laravel_qna_platform/README.md

 ##### 14: Data Data Data

 Finally!
 I'm sending _data_ places!
 In this case, it's from a form to the back-end.
+The website now allows me to send unsanitised data to the database via a POST method at the `questions/create` endpoint.
+It then redirects the user to the respective page for the new question, at `questions/show/$id` - however there's no blade here to display the data.
+1#15 will surely bring such functionality!

 ## Deviations from the course